 We remain committed to providing a diverse array of academic and technical educational opportunities always focused on student success and always guided by local citizens and civic and business leaders.
 Whether students dream of going on to a four-year college, straight into the local workforce, or simply need to build or strengthen their basic educational foundation, we are here to help.
 When our communities need highly skilled workers in areas ranging from health care to high-tech manufacturing we will respond.
 And all the while, we will continue to offer a diverse and well-rounded education to all who come to our doors.

-As we celebrate our centennial, Southern Union is ready and eager to continue our long heritage of responsive service to, and collaboration with, the community that welcomed our little school to east central Alabama back in 1922 and has supported, sustained, and grown with us ever since.
+Southern Union is ready and eager to "Venture Forward" and continue our long heritage of responsive service to, and collaboration with, the community that welcomed our little school to east central Alabama back in 1922 and has supported, sustained, and grown with us ever since.
 We at Southern Union State Community College are already looking toward the future and we can’t wait to see what great things we and our beloved community accomplish in our next one-hundred years.